Wer-Wolf/uniwill-laptop/README.md

 # uniwill-laptop
 Linux kernel driver for various Uniwill laptops.
-Keep in mind that this kernel module is still a prototype, you might seriously damage our laptop by loading this driver.
+The driver itself should be shipped with the mainline kernel starting with kernel version 6.19.
+This repository mainly contains experimental features for testers to test.

 ## Installation
 You can build the kernel modules by simply executing `make`.
 Keep in mind that you need a recent enough linux kernel (>= 6.10.0)